KGiveso/Frontend-page_stage1/README.md

      # Slack Personal Porfolio Giveso1️⃣
 ### Frontend task one of stage one

 ## Task
 **Frontend page Creation with specific elements**
 ## Objective
+Develop and host a web page using HTML, CSS and Javascript that showcases specific personal and real time data attributes.
+Each required element should have a specified data-testid attribute for easy identification and testing.
+> ## Requirements
+> > Slack Name
+> > > Display your name prominently
+> > > Attribute: data-testid="slackUserName"
+> > >
+> > Slack Display Picture
+> > Current Day of the Week
+> > Current UTC time
+> > Track
+> > GitHub UR# Slack Personal Porfolio Giveso1️⃣
+### Frontend task one of stage one

+## Task
+**Frontend page Creation with specific elements**
+## Objective
+Develop and host a web page using HTML, CSS and Javascript that showcases specific personal and real time data attributes.
+Each required element should have a specified data-testid attribute for easy identification and testing.
+> ## Requirements
+> > Slack Name
+> > > Display your name prominently
+> > > Attribute: data-testid="slackUserName"
+> > >
+> > Slack Display Picture
+> > Current Day of the Week
+> > Current UTC time
+> > Track
+> > GitHub URL     # Slack Personal Porfolio Giveso1️⃣
+### Frontend task one of stage one

+## Task
+**Frontend page Creation with specific elements**
+## Objective
+Develop and host a web page using HTML, CSS and Javascript that showcases specific personal and real time data attributes.
+Each required element should have a specified data-testid attribute for easy identification and testing.
+> ## Requirements
+> > Slack Name
+> > > Display your name prominently
+> > > Attribute: data-testid="slackUserName"
+> > >
+> > Slack Display Picture
+> > Current Day of the Week
+> > Current UTC time
+> > Track
+> > GitHub UR# Slack Personal Porfolio Giveso1️⃣
+### Frontend task one of stage one

+## Task
+**Frontend page Creation with specific elements**
+## Objective
-Develop and host a web page using HTML, CSS and Javascript that showcases specific personal and real time data attributes.Each required element should have a specified data-testid attribute for easy identification and testing.
+Develop and host a web page using HTML, CSS and Javascript that showcases specific personal and real time data attributes.
+Each required element should have a specified data-testid attribute for easy identification and testing.
 > ## Requirements
 > > Slack Name
 > > > Display your name prominently
 > > > Attribute: data-testid="slackUserName"
 > > >
 > > Slack Display Picture